fbernutz/die-himmelstraeumerin-blog/Content/posts/summaries-ios-interview-topics.md

 - Core Graphics
 - Extensions
 - SwiftUI Data Flow
-- Memory Management with ARC (especially to values returned by functions??)
+- Memory Management with ARC

 _Disclaimer: The list of topics isn't exhaustive.
 I have no idea what your interviewers will ask you about in your interviews.
 But this is an overview about the most common topics.
 (More iOS Interview Questions at [GitHub by raywenderlich.com](https://github.com/raywenderlich/ios-interview/tree/master/iOS%20Specific%20Questions) or at [Hacking With Swift](https://www.hackingwithswift.com/interview-questions))_